Browsed by

 With apologies to those with March birthdays, this has never been my favorite month.
 When I lived in Chicago, March meant cold rain.
 When I lived in New England, March meant mud.
 Since we’ve lived in Virginia, my opinion of March has improved considerably.
 You can usually count on yellow daffodils, bright bursts of forsythia, even cherry blossoms.
 But this is at the end of the month, not the beginning.
 What we have now are bruised skies, blustery winds, snow that’s seen better days.
 March is a good month for going to the dentist, for cleaning out closets, for tackling chores that aren’t much fun.

 When Suzanne was little, she received a pair of slippers for Christmas.
 Weeks went by and she never put them on.
 “When are you going to wear your slippers,” I asked one day, hoping she might finally confess what I suspected, that she didn’t much like them.
-She thought for moment, put a finger on her cheek, and finally said, “March!”
+She thought for moment, put a finger on her cheek, and said, “March!”

 My point, exactly.